-This chapter provides information for practitioners about the Multi-Agency Risk Assessment Conference (MARAC) process which is a local multi-agency meeting aimed at protecting victims of domestic abuse, stalking and ‘honour’ based violence through a range of multi-agency interventions.
+This chapter provides information for practitioners about the Multi-Agency Risk Assessment Conference (MARAC) process which is a local multi-agency meeting aimed at protecting victims of domestic abuse, stalking and ‘honour’ based abuse through a range of multi-agency interventions.

 Information about the risks faced by those victims, the actions needed to ensure safety, and the resources available locally are discussed, and used to create a risk management plan involving all agencies.
 The MARAC is part of a coordinated response to domestic abuse, incorporating representatives from statutory, community and voluntary agencies working with victims, adults experiencing or at risk of abuse or neglect, children and alleged perpetrators.

 - to safeguard adult victims who are at high risk of future domestic abuse;

 - to make links with other public protection arrangements in relation to children, people causing harm and vulnerable adults;

 - to work towards addressing and managing the behaviour of the person causing harm.

 - share information to increase the safety, health and wellbeing of victims / survivors and their children;